 Tie an elastic band around your ankles such as an exercise band or rubber tubing.
 Make sure there is resistance with your feet hip-width apart.
 Start with low resistance and progressively work your way up to heavier resistance.
 Stand with your hands on your hips and feet hip-width apart.
 Bend your knees 45 degrees.
 Keep your knees directly over your ankles.
 Step out with your right foot.
 Pause.
 Step in with your left foot, returning your feet to hip-width.
 Continue for 20 steps.
 Repeat on the other side, leading with your left foot.

 Come to the floor and lie on your right side.
 Bend your right elbow and place your head in your right palm.
 Make a straight line from your right elbow to your right heel.
 Place your left hand on the floor in front of your chest.
-Slowly lift your left leg into the air as high as you can.
+Slowly lift your left leg into the air no more than 45 degrees, says the American Council on Exercise, as that is the degree to which the thigh can only abduct.
 Keep your left hip extended and your left leg straight.
 Pause at the top.
 Slowly lower your leg down but do not let it touch your right leg.
 Complete 20 repetitions.
 Repeat on the other side.